justfoolingaround/animdl/readme.md

 Clickable terminal texts have been removed due to their false length that was expected to cause issue with tqdm.

-**Developer Note:** Unless you're using a internet connection >250 Mbps, TwistMoe downloads will have massive fluctuations (downloads that are expected to happen in 2-3 minutes by tqdm could be help back to 2-3 times that based on your internet speed).
+**Developer Note:** Unless you're using a internet connection >250 Mbps, TwistMoe downloads will have massive fluctuations (downloads that are expected to happen in 2-3 minutes by tqdm could be held back to 2-3 times based on your internet speed).
 This is due to how the CDN processes the things; for now, there is no solution.
-Even in an unlikely use-case, like in >250 Mbps internet, download expected to happen in 10-20 seconds extended upto a minute.
+Even in an unlikely use-case (assuming you're too rich to use these measly tools), like in >250 Mbps internet, download expected to happen in 10-20 seconds extended upto a minute.
 A concurrent/threaded mechanism also proved useless in this case due to same errors.

 If you are rate-limited during a download from twistcdn, you can simply re-run the downloader and it will try to continue from where it left.